Akina-Aoki/sql_lab1_aira_franco/dashboard/pages/1_revenue_film.md

 ---
 title: 1.
-Revenue and Film Relationship
+Revenue and Film Inventory Relationship
 ---

-This analysis supports management decisions for a DVD rental business preparing for seasonal incentives and future expansion.

-The goal is to understand what drives revenue, how pricing and content length affect performance, and where inventory and demand are misaligned.

 # Top revenue-generating film categories.
 Which film categories bring in the most money?